geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/jamstack-tutorial/28fresh-working.jpg" title="Yes! your website is working" alt="Yes! your JAMstack website is working">

 ### 6. Edit text on the website

-Good news, your website is up on a URL like: [https://jamstack-fresh-a9bfb.netlify.app/](https://jamstack-fresh-a9bfb.netlify.app/).
+Good news, your website is up on a URL like [https://jamstack-fresh-a9bfb.netlify.app/](https://jamstack-fresh-a9bfb.netlify.app/).
 Now you have to edit it to make it yours.
 Let's change the homepage text to say something different.
 For that click the "Edit in Forestry" blue button, you will be taken to the forestry dashboard.

 #### 6.1.
 Edit your website on Forestry